Volvo vs. Mercedes Reliability: A Detailed Comparison

 Durability

 Some users describe Volvo as a car that lasts for eternity.
-We believe there is no lie in this statement.
-Volvos feature a strong frame, reinforced body, and high-quality materials that make them go the extra mile to last long.
+Their vehicles feature a strong frame, reinforced body, and high-quality materials that make them go the extra mile,

 On average, Volvos last for as long as 200,000 to 250,000 miles with about 20 years of thorough usage.
 This is pretty impressive as it goes higher than Mercedes, whose durability ranges from 150,000 to 200,000 miles with 10 years of regular usage.

 Volvo’s increased longevity does not mean that Mercedes are below quality.
-With Hood hinges, Windshield wipers, door quality, to overall car structure, Mercedes has a reputation for building solid cars that you can rely on.
+With quality overall car structure, Mercedes does build solid cars that you can rely on (just not as long as Volvos).

 Winner: Volvo